gamedevpreneur/website/GDP/md/csharp-for-js-devs.md

 }
 ```

 Unlike Java, Swift, C# doesn’t support default implementation.
 It is said that [it will be added at C# 8](https://blog.ndepend.com/c-8-0-features-glimpse-future/).
-But no one knows when it will be.
+But no one knows when C# 8 will become reality.

 [/ContentBlock]
 [ContentBlock]